dmentipl/plonk/docs/source/overview.rst

 of the full data set.
 For example, we may want to see how the surface density and aspect ratio of the disc vary with radius.

-To do this we use the :py:class:`Profile` class in the :mod:`analysis` module.
+To do this we use the :class:`Profile` class in the :mod:`analysis` module.

 .. code-block:: pycon